 An MUR is ideal for patients on multiple medicines, particularly those receiving medicines for long term conditions.
 MURs are targeted at certain patient groups who will benefit most from the review.

-The PSNC and Department of Health have identified national MUR target groups.
-70% of all MURs undertaken by each pharmacy in a year should be with patients:
+National target groups have been identified.
+70% of all MURs undertaken by each pharmacy in a year should be with patients within the following groups:

 Why offer MURs?